Michèle Bennett: First lady

 Accusations of or associations with corruption plagued the Duvalier–Bennett marriage.
 Michèle's father, Ernest Bennett, took advantage of his presidential connection to extend interests into his businesses, from his BMW dealership, to his coffee and cocoa export concerns, to Air Haiti, in whose planes Bennett was rumored to be transporting drugs.
 In 1982, Frantz Bennett, Michèle's brother, was arrested in Puerto Rico for drug trafficking, and began a three‑year jail term.

+She was instrumental in the conception, inauguration and permanent collection of the Musée du Panthéon National Haïtien, which opened under her husband's presidency in Port-au-Prince in 1983.

 Michèle Duvalier's family amassed wealth during the later part of Jean‑Claude's dictatorship.
-By the end of his fifteen‑year rule, Duvalier and his wife had become notorious for their corruption.
+By the end of his 15‑year rule, Duvalier and his wife had become notorious for their corruption.
 The National Palace became the scene of opulent costume parties, where the young President once appeared dressed as a Turkish sultan to dole out ten‑thousand‑dollar jewels as door prizes.

 While on a visit to Haiti in 1983, Pope John Paul II declared that "things must change in Haiti", and he called on "all those who have power, riches and culture so that they can understand the serious and urgent responsibility to help their brothers and sisters".
 Popular uprising against the regime began soon after that.
 Duvalier responded with a 10% reduction in staple food prices, the closing of independent radio stations, a cabinet reshuffle, and a crackdown by police and army units, but these moves failed to dampen the momentum of the popular uprising.

-Jean‑Claude's wife and advisers urged him to put down the rebellion in order to remain in office.
-In response to widening opposition to 28 years of Duvalier rule, on 7 February 1986, the Duvaliers fled the rioting country in an American plane accompanied by 19 other people.
+His wife and advisers urged him to put down the rebellion in order to remain in office.
+In response to widening opposition to 28 years of Duvalier rule, on 7 February 1986, the Duvaliers fled the rioting country in an American C-141 plane accompanied by 19 other people.